knightsUCF/CarRacing/Log.md

+# Side Colliders

+Make the length of the side collider the size of the tile, 64 in this case.

 # Car Area Clear

 Need to test the threshold.
 We are calling this once in Start() of Garbage.cs, so we run this once per chunk generated.
 With a threshold of 100.0f we were deleting too many cars, with a threshold of 1000.0f, we seem to be fine.
 Do more testing here. #TODO